 - You must be transparent and share certain information with the public

-- You have more obligations and reports to fulfill;
+- There’ll be more obligations and reports to fulfill;

-- You need to pay an annual fee of EU€350.
+- Fulfill your annual fee payment of EU€350.

 Read our article on how to stay out of trouble in Cyprus now for more comprehensive information or, if you want to start your business today, you can take a look at our Cyprus company formation packages to see which options may suit you best.